Updated April 9, 2019

 Amazon EC2-Classic, the original offering from Amazon Web Services, has been deprecated since late 2013 and is not discussed in this document.

 Amazon VPC is the current model.
 The service model offers support for a wide array of networking features in regional VPCs, such as:

 - Support for creating private address spaces and subnetting

 - Inbound and outbound firewall rules

-Google Cloud Platform (GCP) treats networking as a global feature that spans all services.
-GCP networking is based on Google’s Andromeda architecture, which can create networking elements at any level with software.
-This software-defined networking allows GCP services to implement networking features that fit the service's exact needs, such as firewalls for virtual machines in Compute Engine, fast connections between database nodes in Cloud Bigtable, or fast query results in BigQuery.
+Google Cloud treats networking as a global feature that spans all services.
+Google Cloud networking is based on Google’s Andromeda architecture, which can create networking elements at any level with software.
+This software-defined networking allows Google Cloud services to implement networking features that fit the service's exact needs, such as firewalls for virtual machines in Compute Engine, fast connections between database nodes in Cloud Bigtable, or fast query results in BigQuery.

-When you create virtual machine instances in a GCP project, Compute Engine automatically connects them to a default internal network.
+When you create virtual machine instances in a Google Cloud project, Compute Engine automatically connects them to a default internal network.
 If needed, you can create additional networks as well.
 As with Amazon VPC, each network is private, and each supports firewall rules, routing, VPNs, private address spaces, and subnetting.

 The default, Premium Tier, delivers traffic using Google's global network, with high performance.

 Standard Tier is a lower cost option that offers network performance comparable to other public clouds.